Privacy Policy

 - Google Analytics by installing the Google Analytics Opt-out Browser Add-on

-8. California Privacy Rights (CCPA)
+9. California and State Privacy Rights

 - Right to know what personal information is collected, used, shared, or sold